-The Utility Management Institute has been committed to the professional development and capacity building of water utility professionals in the US-Mexico border region.
+The Utility Management Institute is committed to the professional development and capacity-building of water utility professionals in the U.S.-Mexico border region.

-The following sessions on relevant topics and practical solutions will be offered:
+The following sessions on relevant topics and practical solutions were offered:

 Learn how to implement the latest technology to gain insights, increase public value, and install protocols for innovation.

-Seminar 2 - Water Crisis in the 21st Century and its Local Magnitude
+Seminar 2: The 21st Century Water Crisis and its Local Magnitude

 Gain insights on critical data, cost of water in cities, possible water-energy outcomes, and how drinking water becomes a commodity in future markets.

 Seminar 3: Energy and Operational Efficiency in Water Utilities (Spanish only)

 Explore energy consumption reduction strategies, energy audits, bankable products, and the impact of utility rates.

 Seminar 4: Managing Public Communication in Institutional Decision-making (Spanish only)